Summer High School

 Buy Books

-You’ll receive an email confirming your student’s placement in class during the first week in May and that message will contain the required textbook listing.
+You’ll receive an email confirming your student’s placement in class at the start of May and that message will contain the required textbook listing.
 Students will be expected to have the required textbook in their possession on the first day of class.
+Teachers will be ready to assist students in the first few days of class who are waiting for materials to arrive.

 Post